ajcooper72/SNBestPractice/Best Practice.md

 Table names should be written in snake case where each space in the name is replaced by the underscore character (i.e change_task)

-Custom tables will be prefixed with u_
+Custom tables within the Global scope will be prefixed with u_

 ### Fields